Safeguarding in our school

 At all times, we ensure that appropriate pupil/adult ratios are maintained and risk assessments are carried out for all activities and school trips

-We have two Designated Safeguarding Leads: Mr Henery, Headteacher, and Mrs Welch, Deputy Headteacher.
-We also have a designated Safeguarding Governor, Sarah Belgrave Lock, who monitors our safeguarding and child protection processes alongside the governing body.
+We have two Designated Safeguarding Leads: Mrs Clarke, Headteacher, and Miss Firago, our Wellbeing Co-ordinator.
+We also have a designated Safeguarding Governor, Mrs Belgrave-Lock, who monitors our safeguarding and child protection processes alongside the governing body.

 If you have any questions regarding the safety of a child during term time please contact one of the designated safeguarding leads via the school office.